Dealership AI

 The best lead response software for dealerships in 2026 connects a live salesperson to the customer within 60 seconds, records every outbound call, and uses AI to score call quality.
 Speed-to-lead phone routing remains the highest-ROI category, with Velocify data showing a 391% conversion lift for sub-60-second response.Based on Velocify, Pied Piper, and Foureyes industry research

-This guide breaks the market into categories, names the major players in each one, and compares them on the numbers that actually move gross profit.
+This guide breaks the market into categories, names the major players in each, picks a winner for each use case, and compares them on the numbers that move gross.
+Start with the quick verdict, then dig into the details.

 What Categories of Lead Response Software Exist for Dealerships?